Hymenocarina: List of families and genera

 Cambrian bivalved arthropods are now recognised to be a polyphyletic group, with other groups of bivalved arthropods such as the Isoxyida, Bradoriida and Phosphatocopina only distantly related to Hymenocarina.
 Chuandianella a bivalved arthropod morphologically similar to Waptia and long thought to be closely related was reinterpreted as a non-hymenocarine euarthropod based on a restudy published in 2022, which found that it definitely lacked mandibles, characteristic of true hymenocarines.

-Cladogram after O'Flynn et al, 2023. showing possible placement of Hymenocarina within Mandibulata:

-Cladogram of Hymenocarina, following Izquierdo-López and Caron, (2024):
+Cladogram after Liu et al, 2026. showing possible placement of Hymenocarina within Mandibulata:Cladogram of Hymenocarina, following Izquierdo-López and Caron, (2024):